Piano Quartet No. 3 (Brahms)

 The Piano Quartet No. 3 in C minor, Op.
 60, completed by Johannes Brahms in 1875, is scored for piano, violin, viola and cello.
 It is sometimes called the Werther Quartet after Goethe's The Sorrows of Young Werther.
-The premiere took place in Vienna on November 18, 1875, to an anxious public.
+The premiere took place in Vienna on November 18, 1875, as part of the Hellmesberger Quartet's opening concert of the season.
+Brahms was the pianist.
 Richard Wagner and his wife Cosima were in attendance.

-Structure
+Music

 The quartet is in four movements:

-Analysis

-First movement
+I. Allegro non troppo

 The first movement is a sonata-form movement in C minor in triple meter.
 It begins with the piano playing bare octaves on C. The violin, viola, and violoncello then play the first theme, consisting of two sighing gestures of a descending minor second, followed by a descending theme.
 Some have speculated that the sighing motive is a musical utterance of the name "Clara", in reference to Clara Schumann, the composer, pianist, and lifelong friend and love interest of Brahms.
 More clear is Brahms's transposed version of Robert Schumann's "Clara theme", found in various pieces such as his Bunte Blätter, Op.
 99 (1841), on which both Clara and Brahms wrote sets of piano variations.
 The Clara theme (C–B–A–G♯–A, often transposed: here E♭–D–C–B–C) was first detected by Eric Sams in his essays and books on Schumann and Brahms.
 In his 1971 essay “Brahms and his Clara Themes”, Sams writes on the “Clara content” in op.
 60: “The first sentence of that autobiographical work is doubly expressive of Clara.
 Furthermore, there is direct evidence that this melodic form actually embodied her, for Brahms as for Schumann.”

 After the first statement of the theme, the piano plays octaves on B♭.
 The opening motives, again played by the strings, becomes more chromatic and unsettling, until finally coming to rest on the dominant of C, G major.
 The viola and violin play pizzicato octaves on E♮ before the strings cascade down the C harmonic minor scale that ushers in the first theme, stated forte.
 After a brief development of this theme, an ascending gesture based on sixteenth-notes alternating between the notes of a minor second serves as the transition to the second theme in the relative major of C minor, E♭ major.
 This second theme is an uplifting eight-measure theme stated initially in the piano alone.
 Brahms then uses the technique of theme and variations to construct four variations on this theme, each eight measures long.
 A short idea based on the opening theme closes the exposition, which is not repeated.